-The Forest Ecology Preserve School Program provides a diverse range of nature-based curricula for visiting school groups.
-Available topic areas include zoology, botany, geology, astronomy, food webs and habitats, and environmental conservation and sustainability.
+The Forest Ecology Preserve School Program provides a diverse array of nature-based curricula for visiting school groups.
 Programs range from 90-120 minutes and are customized for the children’s age and school curriculum.
+Available topic areas include:

 For more information about environmental education initiatives or to schedule a school visit or program, contact Jennifer Lolley, outreach administrator, at (334) 844-8091 or E-mail (email@example.com).